-The United Arab Emirates has a long history, recent finds on the eastern side of the Hajar Mountains and in western Abu Dhabi having pushed the earliest evidence of Man in the Emirates back by hundreds of thousands of years.
-At this time, it is believed, the UAE may have played an important role in the migration of early Man out of Africa into Asia.
+The United Arab Emirates has a long history, recent finds on the eastern side of the Hajar Mountains and in western Abu Dhabi having pushed the earliest evidence of humans in the Emirates to over 100,000 years.
+At this time, it is believed, the UAE may have played an important role in the migration of humans out of Africa into Asia.
 Prior to this, the earliest known human occupation for which there is significant evidence dated from the Neolithic period, 5,500 BC or 7,500 years ago, when the climate was wetter and food resources abundant.
-Even at this early stage, there is proof of interaction with the outside world, especially with civilizations to the north.
-These contacts persisted and became wide-ranging, probably motivated by trade in copper from the Hajar Mountains, commencing around 3000 BC as the climate became more arid and fortified oasis communities focused on agriculture.
+Even at this early stage, there is proof of interaction with the outside world, especially with civilisations to the north.
+Commencing around 3000 BC as the climate became more arid and fortified oases communities focused on agriculture, these contacts persisted and became wide-ranging, probably motivated by trade in copper from the Hajar Mountains.

 Foreign trade, the recurring motif in the history of this strategic region, seems to have flourished also in later periods, facilitated by domestication of the camel at the end of the second millennium BC.
 At the same time, the discovery of new irrigation techniques (falaj irrigation) made possible the extensive watering of agricultural areas that resulted in an explosion of settlement in the region.